 Bows and ribbons

-Ribbons and bows hold huge attraction for young pets as well as adult cats.
+Ribbons and bows hold a huge attraction for young pets as well as adult cats.
 The danger of strangulation should not be underestimated.
 And if parts are swallowed, intestinal obstruction can result.

 Fragrance oils can lead to poisoning.
 Take care to keep oil burners out of reach of animals and never leave pets alone in a room with a burner.
 Also, keep in mind that animals have a much finer sense of smell than we humans.
 What we might perceive as pleasurable can torment a pet.